reactjs/rfcs/text/0000-single-object-arg-for-all-methods.md

 # Motivation

-With that change, The arguments' order of the class/instance methods is no longer a barrier when contributors need to change/correct the existing class/instance method
+With that change, the arguments' order of the class/instance methods is no longer a barrier when contributors need to change/correct the existing class/instance method

 # Drawbacks

-No matter how this will be a breaking change.
+- No matter how this will be a breaking change.
 But there is no need a transition becuase the existing application just simply wrap the arguments with `{}`.
-The destructuring-simple in http://incaseofstairs.com/six-speed/ does not show any performance issue.
+- It might have performance issue but the destructuring-simple in http://incaseofstairs.com/six-speed/ does not show it.

 # Adoption strategy